vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 - Verify that after enough epochs to represent at least 1000 blocks, the performance score of the joining validator is 0.1.
 - Let the network run for `numBlocks` blocks (*where `numBlocks = max(min(50, epochDurationSeconds), epochDurationSeconds x 0.01)`*) more and at the following epoch check that score is up to 0.2.
 Keep it running until its performance score of the joining validator reaches 1, then stop it.
 - Verify that for every `numBlocks` blocks (*where `numBlocks = max(min(50, epochDurationSeconds), epochDurationSeconds x 0.01)`*), the performance score should go down by 0.1 until it reaches zero.
 - **Note:** Every `numBlocks`  the performance score should go up by 0.1.
 Now the performance score is only visible every epoch so depending on the ratio between `numBlocks`  and epoch duration it may tick once or more per epoch.
-Guidance is that this test should either be parametrised or, preferably, written with a given epoch duration
+Guidance is that this test should either be parameterised or, preferably, written with a given epoch duration

 Insufficient stake (<a name="0064-VALP-005" href="#0064-VALP-005">0064-VALP-005</a>):